nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Triggering Autocomplete Mode

-After the autocomplete listener has been attached, users can trigger Autocomplete mode by typing in command prefix.
+With the autocomplete module has been attached, Autocomplete mode will be triggered when the last few characters in the `TextField` matches the command prefix.
 In this case its `cname/`, and upon typing this prefix the command box text will turn yellow signalling that the user is in autocomplete mode.
 In this mode, anything the user types after the command prefix till the point the user presses `TAB` will be considered the `prefix` that will be used to generate suggestions.
-After `TAB` is used to set the prefix, pressing `TAB` or `Shift-TAB` will allow users to cycle through the suggestions.
+After `TAB` pressed, prefix is set and first suggestions is shown.
+Pressing `TAB` or `Shift-TAB` will allow users to cycle through the suggestions forward and backward respectively.
 Below is the sequence diagram for this flow.

 ![AutocompleteActivityDiagram](images/AutocompleteFlowSequenceDiagram.png)